justyntemme/gonzoSoftware/nextwave/content/service/consulting.md

 ---
 title: "Contracting & Consulting"
-date: 2017-09-28T17:43:48-05:00
+date: 2016-01-28
 draft: false

 ---

-NextWave offers affordable consulting to take your business to the next level.From marketing, web design, to SEO, make sure you are adapting the NextWave of technology.
+NextWave offers affordable consulting to take your business to the next level.
+From marketing, web design, to SEO, make sure you are staying ahead of everyone else, adapting the NextWave of technology.